raoul2000/js-playground/example-xml/README.md

 # Usage

-In this example we are using a testing frameworw and assertion library.
+In this example we are using a testing framework and assertion library.
 To run all tests in a row :

 	npm test